grishhh-29/CS639_Final_Project/README.md

 Three solutions similar or related to ours in the Google Play Store include:

-MyFitnessPal: A popular app for tracking food intake and exercise, but lacks comprehensive meditation features.
-Calm: Offers meditation and mindfulness exercises, but does not include diet planning or calorie tracking features.
+i.
+MyFitnessPal: A popular app for tracking food intake and exercise, but lacks comprehensive meditation features. ii.
+Calm: Offers meditation and mindfulness exercises, but does not include diet planning or calorie tracking features. iii.
 Lifesum: Provides diet tracking and meal planning features, but does not focus extensively on meditation and mindfulness practices.
 Our solution combines the best elements of these existing apps while offering a unique blend of diet planning, calorie tracking, and meditation features in one platform.

 5. Technologies & APIs